jiunnhwa/jiunnhwa.github.io/_posts/2026-05-09-Blossom-Birthday-Post.md

 >
 > By session five, that single line had splintered into thousands of messages, half-formed ideas, and repeated clarifications.
 I wasn’t just building software—I was drowning in unstructured conversation.
 Then it hit me: if I’m co-developing the product *and* the process simultaneously, why am I still speaking in paragraphs when I could speak in structure?
 >
-> That’s how **Blossom Specs ML** emerged.
-Not from a formal spec template.
-Not from a language design textbook.
-But from the messy, iterative reality of AI-assisted development—and the quiet realization that the best tool for thinking is a language built for it.
+> That’s how building without **Blossom Specs ML** could look like.
+Let's face it AI-assisted development can be a messy, iterative reality that can generate more tangent options at great speed than you can handle.

 ---